Blue Heelers: episode guide

 Frustrated by all of this, Susie decides to go undercover unofficially.
 Concerned about her welfare, Ben offers to assist her.
 However, they quickly find themselves out of their depth and looking down the barrel of a gun.

-Guest Starring: Samantha Healy as Donna Maitland, Neil Pigot as Inspector Falcon-Price, Marcus Eyre as Det Sgt Paul Donald, Don Halbert as Det sgt Andrew Reid, Miles Paras as Snr Const Lucy Wu, Alfred Nicdao as Louis Chang, Sean Barker as Brian Daig, Justin Anderson as Mechanic, Graham Jahne as Bodyguard, Brett Sleigh as Croupier, Mark Taylor as Casino Patron
+Guest Starring: Samantha Healy as Donna Maitland, Neil Pigot as Insp.
+Falcon-Price, Marcus Eyre as Det.
+Sgt.
+Paul Donald, Don Halbert as Det.
+Sgt.
+Andrew Reid, Miles Paras as Snr.
+Cons.
+Lucy Wu, Alfred Nicdao as Louis Chang, Sean Barker as Brian Doig, Justin Anderson as Mechanic, Graham Jahne as Bodyguard, Brett Sleigh as Croupier, Mark Taylor as Casino Patron

 Away Games